hamza-rachidi/hamza-rachidi/README.md

 ---

 ### 🧑‍💻 About Me:
-- 🎓 Currently studying information systems at ENSG engineering school
+- 🎓 Currently studying information systems and data science at ENSG engineering school
 - 💼 Had my first degree as a geodata engineer.
 - 🌱 Continuous learning of **Backend Development and Artificial Intelligence**.
-- 🔭 Focused on projects related to **Data and AI using Python and SQL, Server and Client with Nodejs, Web Development, Devops and Deployment etc.**
+- 🔭 Focused on projects related to **Data and AI using Python and SQL, Server and Client with Nodejs, Web Development, Devops, BI Dashboard tools, AI Agents etc.**
 - ❤️ I enjoy coding, exploring new technologies, and solving complex problems.

 ### ⚡ Technical Skills: